 - or draw 3 additional cards from their deck and add them to their Hand.

 The Schemin'! phase ends when the number of turns indicated on the Round card has been completed.
 Any unplayed cards remaining in a player's Hand are placed back on the top of their personal deck.

 The deck of Action cards that had been created during the Schemin'! phase is turned over, without changing the order of the cards.
 The Bandits' Actions are performed, one by one, starting with the top card (i.e., in the order they have been played).
 Once performed, the Action card is given back to the player to whom it belongs.
 That player puts it back on their personal deck.
 Any Action programmed during the Schemin'! phase is now obligatory.
 During the Stealin'! phase, each player must use their action, if it is still possible.

 Ending the Round

-Each player shuffles all his cards (10 Action cards and any Bullet cards he has been hit with in previous Rounds).
-Then he places his deck to the right of his Character card.
+Each player shuffles all their cards (10 Action cards and any Bullet cards they have been hit with in previous Rounds).
+Then they place their deck to the right of their Character card.
 The player on the First Player's left becomes the new First Player and a new Round now begins.

 The Action Cards

 - from one Car to the next adjacent Car, forwards or backwards, if they are inside the Train; or

 - A distance ranging from one to three Cars (your choice), forwards or backwards, if they are on the roof.

 The Locomotive is considered to be a Car.
 You can be in it or on it.
 If you have plotted this Action, your Bandit cannot stay where they are: you must move them.